Articles

 Why Does Timing Matter In A Maryland Personal Injury Case

 A similar principle -called laches- does not utilize a specific time frame.
 Rather, this doctrine is premised on equitable considerations used to determine whether or not an individual has simply waited too long to pursue their claim.
-The basic underpinning here is that -after the passage of a given amount of time or a flexible amount of time in the case of laches- evidence may be lost, memories may fade, and an individual might be confronted with a lawsuit claim after valuable defensive materials have been lost.
+The basic underpinning here is that -after the passage of a given amount of time or a flexible amount of time in the case of laches- evidence may be lost, memories may fade, and an individual might be confronted with a lawsuit or claim after valuable defensive materials have been lost.

 The failure to timely assert a claim or a right can also result in a judicial determination of waiver.
 In this context, an individual who has a legal or contractual right to take a given action, but for whatever reason opts not to, may be deemed to have foregone their chance to exercise their rights, privileges or options.